Observership Program in Supportive and Palliative Care

 - Visitors will be required to complete the institutional mandated health screening requirements, and other required documents 30 days prior to arrival.

 - Visitors are responsible their own travel and lodging.
 City of Hope has negotiated special rates for visitors to our campus at local hotels and motels.
-Please visit Accommodations, Local Services and Attractions.
+Please visit our Visitation Guide.

 Cost is based on the length of the observership and size of the group.